signavio/sap-sam/README.md

 Link to the paper: tba.

-Link to the dataset: tba.
+Link to the dataset: https://zenodo.org/record/7012043

 ## License